ietf-wg-cellar/matroska-specification/notes.md

 The `ChapterSegmentUUID` represents the Segment that holds the content to play in place of the `Linked Chapter`.
 The `ChapterSegmentUUID` **MUST NOT** be the `SegmentUUID` of its own `Segment`.

-There are 2 ways to use a chapter link:
+There are two ways to use a chapter link:

 * Linked-Duration linking